Interview with Sigrún Tómasdóttir and Sverrir Guðmundsson

 Sverrir Guðmundsson: To set up thresholds for the boreholes, we measured the stable background values during favourable weather conditions and then put some 99% confidence into it.
 When we observe a fast-rising TCC above our threshold, we know this strongly indicates bacterial contamination.
-This we have learned by comparing it to some cultivated samples.
+We learned this by comparing it to some cultivated samples.
 But if we have a high rise in TCC values, we have a strong indication of dropping quality or contamination.

 Does BactoSense help you manage water production, and do you see a benefit?

 Sigrún Tómasdóttir: We are still in the learning phase, and BactoSense helps us to mitigate the risk of contaminated water.
-In addition to improved public health, there is also a social impact on the population in that they can trust the water quality.
+In addition to improved public health, there is also a social impact on the population because they can trust the water quality.

 Sverrir Guðmundsson: The policy of the company is to be transparent.
 We want to inform the people as much as possible through the media, in public venues and at conferences.
 We keep everything in the open.
 So when we claim that we have the best water in the world (smile), we know we have pristine water purified through natural processes.

 Sigrún Tómasdóttir: It is a national pride that we have clean water that people rely on, and we want to maintain that.
-We know of our advantages with water quality compared to other countries, but we have our own challenges.
+We know of our advantages with water quality compared to other countries, but we have challenges.
 For example, we have very permeable bedrock, which means that surface contamination, if it occurs close to our well fields, can enter the groundwater and persist for a long time.
-Therefore, it is very important that large water production areas were defined decades ago.
-An essential task for us at Veitur is maintaining that legacy and the protection areas.
-We work hard to bring public awareness on that topic, because not everyone knows where water comes from and how sensitive it can be.
+Therefore, it is essential that large water production areas were defined decades ago.
+Our essential task at Veitur is maintaining that legacy and the protection areas.
+We work hard to bring public awareness on that topic because not everyone knows where water comes from and how sensitive it can be.

 In the future, can you imagine that BactoSense will replace plating?

 Sverrir Guðmundsson: Definitely, yes.
-That's my vision for the future of Veitur Utilities: to be able to control and monitor water quality in near real time.
-With BactoSense, we will be able to always select the boreholes according to the highest quality, meaning that we will choose only the boreholes closest to the stable TCC and HAP background values.
+That's my vision for the future of Veitur Utilities: to be able to control and monitor water quality in near real-time.
+With BactoSense, we can always select the boreholes according to the highest quality, meaning that we will choose only the boreholes closest to the stable TCC and HAP background values.

-However, the matter is not only to have a smart device like BactoSense, it's also to implement better methods to control the boreholes.
+However, the matter is not only to have a smart device like BactoSense, but also to implement better methods to control the boreholes.
 We need to adjust our processes and implement some changes to do that.
 BactoSense showed us where to look.
 First, we have learned that there are better ways to control the boreholes on and off than turning the boreholes on and off.
-If we shut them down and turn them back on, bacterial contamination dramatically increases.
+Bacterial contamination dramatically increases if we shut them down and turn them back on.
 Instead, we need a soft speed variation to remove the bad-quality water slowly.
 Second, we have learned that the method used to flush the boreholes caused the flushing water to go back into the boreholes and increased bacterial contamination.
 So we also needed to improve the flushing techniques.

 Sigrún Tómasdóttir: BactoSense can also be used for research projects, and results can be unexpected.
-For example, during one experiment, we artificially created precipitation in the vicinity of a borehole to see if it was particularly vulnerable to surface contamination.
-Coincidentally, we observed that when flushing the well towards the surface using a 20-meter-long pipe, the water came straight back in with higher bacterial content.
+For example, during one experiment, we artificially created precipitation near a borehole to see if it was particularly vulnerable to surface contamination.
+Coincidentally, we observed that when flushing the well towards the surface using a 20-meter-long pipe, the water came straight back in with a higher bacterial content.

 So, you have had the instrument now for about five years.
-What is your advice to people that would like to adopt this technology?
+What is your advice to people who would like to adopt this technology?